Nexmo/nexmo-developer/_tutorials/receiving-concat-sms.md

 ## Send a test SMS

-1. Open a new terminal window and run the `index.js` file so that it listens for incoming SMS:
+1. Open a new terminal window and run the `server.js` file so that it listens for incoming SMS:

     ```sh
-    node index.js
+    node server.js
     ```

 2. Send a test SMS to your Nexmo number from your mobile device, with a short text message.
 For example, "This is a short text message".

-If everything is configured correctly you should receive a `Inbound SMS received` message in the terminal window running `index.js`.
+If everything is configured correctly you should receive a `Inbound SMS received` message in the terminal window running `server.js`.

 Now, let's write some code to parse the incoming SMS to see what the message contains.

-1. Press [Ctrl+C] to terminate the running `index.js` application.
+1. Press [Ctrl+C] to terminate the running `server.js` application.

-2. Create a new function in `index.js` called `displaySms()`:
+2. Create a new function in `server.js` called `displaySms()`:

     ```javascript
-    function displaySms(msisdn, text) {
+    const displaySms = (msisdn, text) => {
         console.log('FROM: ' + msisdn);
         console.log('MESSAGE: ' + text);
         console.log('---');
     }
     ```

-3. Also in `index.js` and just before your code sends the `204` response, add a call to `displaySms()` using the following parameters:
+3. Also in `server.js` and just before your code sends the `204` response, add a call to `displaySms()` using the following parameters:

     ```javascript
     displaySms(params.msisdn, params.text);
     ```

-4. Restart `index.js` and then send another short message from your mobile device.
-This time, you should see the following in the terminal window running `index.js`:
+4. Restart `server.js` and then send another short message from your mobile device.
+This time, you should see the following in the terminal window running `server.js`:

     ```sh
     Inbound SMS received